mendersoftware/mender-docs/02.Overview/02.Artifact/docs.md

 It contains several files for incorporating versioning, extensions, metadata and the payload file(s).

-Artifact payloads support multiple compression algorithms, and are compressed by default.
+Mender Artifact compresses artifact payloads by default and supports multiple compression algorithms to do so.

 The diagram below shows an example of the main attributes and structure of a Mender Artifact file.